davidbeesley/ascii-art/README.md

 ### PixelSwap
-Creates a true colored ascii pixelated version of an image.
+Creates a true colored ascii pixelated version of an imageWrapper.
-Requires an input image.
-Outputs an image.
+Requires an input imageWrapper.
+Outputs an imageWrapper.
 ``` bash
 java -jar release/ascii-art.jar -a pixelswap -i examples/images/building.jpg -o examples/pixelswap.png --bgc "DarkGray"
 ```

 ### Console
-Prints an ANSI colored ascii representation of an image to the console.
+Prints an ANSI colored ascii representation of an imageWrapper to the console.
-Requires an input image.
+Requires an input imageWrapper.
 Output to the console.

 ``` bash
 java -jar release/ascii-art.jar -a console -i examples/images/building.jpg --dx 142 --dy 44